chef-boneyard/chef-rfc/new/governance_policy.md

 The CBGB shall provide transparent and timely reporting (through any mechanism it deems appropriate) to the Community at large on all of its activities, subject to the right of any individual to designate their comments and the ensuing discussion as "in confidence," in which case the public report shall contain only a note of the request and an agreed summary (if any) of the substance.

-The CBGB is being formed at the discretion of the Leadership.
-The Leadership alone may decide to terminate the CBGB in its sole discretion; provided however, that the Leadership shall first consult the CBGB Chair.
+The CBGB is being formed at the discretion of the Company Leadership.
+The Company Leadership alone may decide to terminate the CBGB in its sole discretion; provided however, that the Company Leadership shall first consult the CBGB Chair.

 The CBGB and its members shall abide by appropriate antitrust guidelines.